hybrid000/virtualassistant/README.md

-## Paradox
+## Paradox (A voice assistant for Desktop created using Python)

-#### This was an attempt to make a voice assistant for Desktop.
-Its not as intelligent as Siri, Google Assistant or Cortana, but it can do a lot of cool things.
+#### Its not as intelligent as Siri, Google Assistant or Cortana, but it can do a lot of cool things.

 ### Features